State the Law of Conservation of Angular Momentum

 So, this shows that when net torque on a body is zero, then the angular momentum of the body remains unchanged.
 Thus we can do the derivation of the expression of the law.

 Angular momentum remains constant if the net external torque applied on a system is zero.
-We can derive its expression and prove the law mathematically with the help of a torque equation.
+We can derive its expression and prove the law of Conservation of Angular Momentum mathematically with the help of a torque equation.